elm-conf-us/2018.elm-conf.us/content/speak-at-elm-conf.md

   - work with you to make a great talk
   - invite you to a speakers dinner prior to the conference

+## Talk Formats

+All talks are 30 minutes long.
+(TODO except keynotes?)

+While we will consider all talks, we're specifically looking for:

+- TODO

+That said, the best elm-conf talks are a mix of practical and philosophical&mdash;if your proposal tells us both *what* and *why*, we'll be very happy to see your proposal.

+If you need further inspiration, the talks from [2016](TODO) and [2017](TODO) are available online.

 ## Submitting a Talk

 TODO link to the CFP site.